Translation invariant diagonal frame decomposition of inverse problems and their regularization: Application: stable differentiation

 \end{linenomath*} The instability of differentiation is reflected in the decreasing quasi-singular values $\qsv_j = 2^{-j}$ with increasing $j$.
 The filtered TI-WVD stabilizes the inversion by replacing the inverse quasi-singular coefficients $1/2^{-j}$ by the Tikhonov filtered approximations $2^{-j} / ( 2^{-2j} +\al )$.

-The TI-vaguelette coefficients can be computed by $ v_j^* \ast g = - 2^{-j} (\partial_x u_j \ast g) = - 2^{-j} \partial_x (u_j \ast \data ) $.
+The TI-vaguelette coefficients can be computed by $ v_j^* \ast g = - 2^{-j} (\partial_x u_j \ast g) = - 2^{-j} (u_j \ast \partial_x \data ) $.
 The latter form has the advantage that any existing implementation for computing the TI-wavelet coefficients $u_j \ast \data$ can be used for its evaluation.
 Such a strategy will be employed in this paper.
-In summary, the Tikhonov filtered TI-WVD reconstruction \eqref{eq:wvd1} can be implemented by following Algorithm.
+In summary, the Tikhonov filtered TI-WVD reconstruction \eqref{eq:tiwvd-diff} can be implemented by following Algorithm.

-For the numerical simulation, functions $\signal$, $\data$ and corresponding TI-coefficients are given on the interval $[0,1]$ and discretized using $N=512$ equidistant sample points.
+For the numerical simulation, functions $\signal$, $\data$ and corresponding TI-coefficients are given on the interval $[-1,1]$ and discretized using $N=512$ equidistant sample points.
 The TI-wavelet operators $\Uo^*$, $\Wo$ are numerically computed with the PyWavelet package version~{1.1.1} \cite{Lee2019} in Python~{3.8.8}.
-The standard decimated Tikhonov-filtered WVD takes a form similar to \eqref{eq:wvd1}, where the inner and outer convolution are replaced by the downsampled and upsampled convolution, respectively (see Remark~\ref{rem:wvd-conv}) and Algorithm~\ref{alg:tiwvd} is adjusted accordingly.
+The standard decimated Tikhonov-filtered WVD takes a form similar to \eqref{eq:tiwvd-diff} and reads \begin{linenomath*}

+\end{linenomath*} Compared to TI WVD the inner and outer convolution are replaced by the downsampled and upsampled convolution, respectively (see Remark~\ref{rem:wvd-conv}) and Algorithm~\ref{alg:tiwvd} is adjusted accordingly.
+In particular the realization of \ref{A1} for the TI case discretizes $u_j^* \ast \data^\delta$ using the maximal number of $N$ samples, whereas in the decimated uses fewer samples for coarser scales.

+{\rot The TI-WVD and the decimated WVD have a similar computational expense, taking only a few milliseconds in practice.
+Theoretical analysis also reveals a similar complexity.
+Both methods require the decimated (or undecimated) wavelet transform and its inverse.
+Assuming the use of a compactly supported mother wavelet and computing wavelet coefficients for possible all scales, the wavelet transform requires $\mathcal{O}(N)$ FLOPS, while the TI version requires $\mathcal{O}(N\log(N))$ FLOPS.
+Hence they only differ by a logarithmic factor.}